-Demographic Variables that Affect a Person's Exposure to Seasonal Variation
+Demographic variables that affect a person's exposure to seasonal variation

 Seasonal variation in meteorological and ecological variables can affect people only to the extent that people are actually exposed to that variation.
-That exposure differs depending upon a person's demographic circumstances, such as whether they live in a rural or urban environment, or whether they are rich or poor.
+That exposure differs depending on a person's demographic circumstances, such as whether they live in a rural or urban environment, or whether they are rich or poor.

-Compared to urban populations, people in rural areas are more likely to work in industries (e.g., agriculture) that are directly affected by the meteorological and ecological manifestations of the seasons, and they spend more time outdoors (Matz et al., 2015).
+Compared with urban populations, people in rural areas are more likely to work in industries (e.g., agriculture) that are directly affected by the meteorological and ecological manifestations of the seasons, and they spend more time outdoors (Matz et al., 2015).
 As a consequence, exposure to seasonal variation is likely to be greater in rural populations.
 Indeed, there is evidence that inhabitants of rural areas are more susceptible to certain kinds of seasonal effects.
-For example, a study in Finland found more severe behavioral symptoms of seasonal affective disorder in rural areas (Sandman et al., 2016), and a study in Italy found that seasonal variation in suicide rates was also more pronounced in rural populations (Micciolo et al., 1991).
+For example, a study in Finland found more severe behavioral symptoms of SAD in rural areas (Sandman et al., 2016), and a study in Italy found that seasonal variation in suicide rates was also more pronounced in rural populations (Micciolo et al., 1991).

-Regardless of whether a person inhabits a rural or an urban environment, that person is more likely to be exposed to seasonal variation (e.g., hot summers and cold winters) if they lack resources that provide buffers against that variation (e.g., air-conditioned cars; well-insulated homes).
+Regardless of whether a person inhabits a rural or an urban environment, that person is more likely to be exposed to seasonal variation (e.g., hot summers and cold winters) if they lack resources that provide buffers against that variation (e.g., air-conditioned cars, well-insulated homes).
 Access to those resources is a function of wealth.
-The implication is that some seasonal effects on psychological phenomena-perhaps especially effects due directly to variation in meteorological variables-may be larger among people who are impoverished.
+The implication is that some seasonal effects on psychological phenomena-perhaps especially effects resulting directly from variation in meteorological variables-may be larger among people who are impoverished.

-Trait-like Individual Differences
+Trait-like individual differences

-People differ in their sensitivities to different kinds of seasonal variation and these traitlike differences are therefore likely to moderate the effects of seasons on thoughts, feelings, and actions.
-Research on seasonal affective disorder provides an illustrative example, showing that people differ in their vulnerability to seasonal depression and its sequelae (Levitan, 2022).
-Similarly, Bronson (2004) makes the case that individuals differ in sensitivity to day length, with implications for individual differences in the magnitude of seasonal effects on sex hormones and reproductive outcomes.
+People differ in their sensitivities to different kinds of seasonal variation, and these trait-like differences are therefore likely to moderate the effects of seasons on thoughts, feelings, and actions.
+Research on SAD provides an illustrative example, showing that people differ in their vulnerability to seasonal depression and its sequelae (Levitan, 2022).
+Likewise, Bronson (2004) made the case that individuals differ in sensitivity to day length, with implications for individual differences in the magnitude of seasonal effects on sex hormones and reproductive outcomes.
 Individual differences in sensitivity to heat, humidity, and other meteorological variables might be expected to moderate seasonal effects on aggression and other outcomes mediated by physical discomfort.
-People also differ in their sensitivity to variation in social norms and expectations, and in their eagerness to comply with those expectations (e.g., (Gangestad & Snyder, 2000).
+People also differ in their sensitivity to variation in social norms and expectations, and in their eagerness to comply with those expectations (e.g., Gangestad & Snyder, 2000).
 These individual differences may moderate seasonal effects that result from the specific norms and expectations-and associated cognitions-that accompany seasonal cultural events (such as Ramadan or Diwali).